comit-network/comit-rs/README.md

 ## Build & Run

 1. `cargo build`
-2. Put a [(default)](btsieve/config/btsieve.toml) config file into `~/.config/comit/btsieve.toml` or pass `--config <config_file>`.
+2. startup cnd: `target/debug/cnd`
-3. startup bitcoin node (port to be set according to btsieve configuration)
+3. add `[bitcoin]` and `[ethereum]` sections to the config file listed at startup (for the structure, please consult the [source code](cnd/src/config/file.rs) for now)
-4. startup ethereum node (port to be set according to btsieve configuration)
+3. startup bitcoin node (port to be set according to configuration)
-5. startup btsieve: `target/debug/btsieve`
+4. startup ethereum node (port to be set according to configuration)
-6. startup cnd: `target/debug/cnd`
+5. restart cnd

 If the `[web_gui]` section is specified in the configuration file the current release of the user interface [comit-i](https://github.com/comit-network/comit-i) will be served once cnd is started up (served at `localhost:8080` by default).

-Keep in mind that in order to do a swap locally you will need to start two instances of cnd and at least one instance of btsieve.
+Keep in mind that in order to do a swap locally you will need to start two instances of cnd.

 ## Setup testing/dev environment